-Our second product candidate is KO-947, a potent and selective small molecule inhibitor of ERK which we are advancing as a potential treatment for patients with tumors that have mutations in, or other dysregulation of, the MAPK signaling pathway.
-Our preclinical data suggest that KO-947 has anti-tumor activity in KRAS- or BRAF-mutant adenocarcinomas as well as squamous cell carcinomas.
-Our Phase 1 clinical trial of KO-947 in patients with locally advanced unresectable or metastatic, relapsed and/or refractory, non-hematological malignancies is ongoing, with the goal to assess the safety profile of KO-947 and identify a recommended dose and schedule that would permit KO-947 to be evaluated in a Phase 2 study in a patient population selected for potential clinical activity based on potential biomarkers we have identified in our preclinical studies.
+Our second product candidate is KO-947, a potent and selective small molecule inhibitor of ERK, which we are advancing as a potential treatment for patients with tumors that have dysregulated activity due to mutations or other mechanisms in the MAPK pathway.
+Our preclinical data suggest that KO-947 has anti-tumor activity in KRAS- or BRAF-mutant adenocarcinomas as well as certain subsets of squamous cell carcinomas.
+Our Phase 1 trial of KO-947 in patients with solid tumors is ongoing, and we anticipate having data from the dose-escalation portion of the trial in 2019.

-Our third program is focused on KO-539, a potent and selective small molecule inhibitor of the menin-MLL protein-protein interaction.
-Although KO-539 was originally designed as a potential therapy for MLL-rearranged leukemias, we have generated preclinical data that support the potential antitumor activity of KO-539 in additional, genetically-defined subsets of acute leukemia, including those with oncogenic driver mutations in NPM1 and DNMT3A.
-We estimate that, together with the mixed lineage leukemias, these mutations represent approximately half of diagnosed cases of AML.
+Our third product candidate is KO-539, a potent and selective small molecule inhibitor of the menin-MLL protein-protein interaction.
+We have generated preclinical data that support the potential anti-tumor activity of KO-539 in genetically defined subsets of acute leukemia, including those with rearrangements or partial tandem duplications in the MLL gene as well as those with oncogenic driver mutations in genes such as NPM1.
+Our IND application for KO-539 has been cleared by the FDA and we anticipate initiating our Phase 1 clinical trial in relapsed or refractory AML in the second quarter of 2019.